 Let the drizzly awesomeness dry before you paint over it.
 When it’s completely dry paint generously with vibrant colors right over top of the rubber cement.

 When the watercolor paint is dry take your finger and gently rub the rubber cement off; leaving behind a brilliant white outline.
 It’s so pretty- like magic.
 I could do this one over and over.

 They do make a special little rubber cement pick up tool.
 Unless you’re making a mural or you have hyper sensitive digits you’ll be okay.

 Seriously, you didn’t close the pantry door did you?
 Go back there now.
 Grab some rice, any kind, and throw it in your wet paint.
 Place it carefully or toss it in the air and see where it lands.
 Both work for me, as I don’t have to clean your house.

-Let it lay in the paint till dry.
-This is especially interesting if you have more than one color of watercolor working together.
+Let it lay in the paint till dry., without touching it with the paintbrush.
+This watercolor technique is especially interesting if you have more than one color of watercolor working together.
 Colors mix and pool around the rice creating some awesome texture to the finished piece.
 Of course, the rice brushes off when dry!

 And don’t forget the leaves….

 Let nature do the hard work and place some pretty leaves in your wet paint.
 Drying can take a long time but is so worth it to see the pretty leaf prints in your paint.